Solange Hertz: Early life and education

 Nellie Solange Strong was born in Washington, D.C., on January 1, 1920, the only child to John Logan Strong and Andree Laurans Strong.
 At age 15, Solange graduated from Western High School in Washington, D.C., as the class valedictorian.
-She was the first female recipient of the school’s scholarship to the (at that time) all-male Georgetown University.
+She was the first female recipient of the school's scholarship to the (at that time) all-male Georgetown University.
 Solange had unexpectedly won the scholarship with an essay about the U.S. Constitution, that she had written in 1935 as a senior at Western High School.
 Since Georgetown was all-male, the scholarship was transferred to American University, where she attended instead.
 At American University, Solange graduated summa cum laude with a BA in Classical Language on June 5, 1939, at the age of 19.

 Life and career

 Family

 Solange married her classmate, Gustav Crane Hertz, in 1938.
 The two fell in love in her senior year there, with her remarking that, "I was supposed to be a teacher, for which I had no aptitude, so I got married".
 The couple settled in Leesburg, Virginia, where they bought their home, an old historic farmhouse (which would serve as the motivation for her first book, Old Stone Houses of Loudoun County, Virginia).
-Solange & Gustav went on to have a total of five children together: Lydia Logan Hertz, Gustav Jr., Stephen, Christina (Tina), and Crane.
+Solange and Gustav went on to have a total of five children together: Lydia Logan Hertz, Gustav Jr., Stephen, Christina (Tina), and Crane.
 At the time of her death in 2015, she was survived by four of her five children (with Lydia having died in 1997), as well as 19 grandchildren, and 50 great-grandchildren.